 The success of Batman (1989) had an immediate effect on the industry.
 Studios began looking at comic book and other pop culture characters as legitimate box office prospects.
 Yes, Superman (1978) had already taken the world by storm 11 years prior, but Superman was already a cultural icon far greater than any comic book character.
 Batman set the precedent for how tentpole films would be produced, distributed and marketed.
 This success led to Bruce Tim, Paul Dini and Mitch Brian’s Batman: The Animated Series (1992-1995), which became a classic and groundbreaking show in the animation sphere.
 Director Tim Burton was the only one not thrilled by Batman, so he relished the opportunity for greater creative freedom on the sequel.
 The result was Batman Returns (1992), arguably one of the most auteur driven studio films ever made.

-As with the first film, Burton’s work here shows he was less concerned with accurately depicting Batman than he was with showing off his dark imagination.
+As with the first film, Burton’s work here shows he was less concerned with accurately depicting Batman, than he was with showing off his dark imagination.
 With complete control in Burton’s hands, Batman Returns essentially became a more extreme version of its predecessor.
-The design of Gotham City went from being a heightened 1940s to a darkly eerie fever dream.
-The action went from pushing the edge of family-friendly violence to full blown depravity.
+The design of Gotham City went from being a heightened 1940s, to a darkly eerie fever dream.
+The action went from pushing the edge of family-friendly violence, to full blown depravity.
 The moments of self aware comedy turned into entire scenes of complete nonsense.
 The idea of duality transformed from a minor motif to the main theme.
-All this is most exemplified by how Burton approached the depiction and development of the characters.
+All this is most exemplified by how Burton approached the depiction of the characters.

 Burton also introduced his version of Selina Kyle/Catwoman with Annette Bening in the role.
 Michelle Pfeiffer was brought on to replace her when Bening fell pregnant, which ultimately proved to be a blessing in disguise.
 Pfeiffer’s femme fatale persona, the iconic Catsuit and the unhinged script, allowed this Catwoman to tell us more about Burton’s strange sexual fantasies than we probably needed to know.
 Even so, Pfeiffer’s performance added some much needed nuance.
 At the time, this Catwoman was criticised for just being a woman who simply loses her mind, as opposed to her perfectly sane comic book counterpart who is one of the few Batman antagonists who does what she does because she wants to.
 However, Pfeiffer’s work has deepened with time, as it’s now evident she is a vengeful force protecting women against abusive men.